corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

 This mod is a compilation of most of my other fixes and balance mods.
 Please see the description of each individual mod for what the effects are.

 Individual mods update first, then changes are merged here.

 Special thanks to [Pietas](https://steamcommunity.com/id/piousnoobling) in pinpointing conflicts with Planetary Diversity - all component mods fully support PD.
+Be sure to load Planetary Diversity _after_ this mod.

 # Major Update

 Versions 8.0.0 and above are fully updated for Stellaris version 3.7 "Canis Minor" which introduced breaking script syntax changes and thus this mod is not backwards compatible with earlier versions of Stellaris.
 You can manually download the most recent version of this mod without breaking change here: [7.2.5](https://github.com/corsairmarks/combined_stellaris_enhancements_and_fixes/releases/tag/7.2.5).

 You only need the contents of the `mod` folder for a local install, disregard the other directories and files.
 You should rename the folder and then copy the entire (renamed) folder into the local `mod` folder.
 More instructions on where to install local mods can be found on the [wiki](https://stellaris.paradoxwikis.com/Mods).

 # Bundled Mods

 This is a bundle of mods to resolve compatibility issues if you want to use them all together.
 Please check each individual mod for the effects and any known issues.
 The numbers indicate which version of a particular mod is contained in this mod (which also corresponds to the version tag in its `git` repository).

 * [Aesthetic Terraform Stations](https://steamcommunity.com/workshop/filedetails/?id=2622411084) ([Source](https://github.com/corsairmarks/terraform_stations_aesthetic) 5.1.0)
 * ["Agrarian" Idyll for Lithoids](https://steamcommunity.com/workshop/filedetails/?id=2510669821) ([Source](https://github.com/corsairmarks/agrarian_idyll_lithoid) 8.0.1)